dcampbell24/cubes/README.md

 * puzzles: Puzzles to solve written in a plain text format.

-* viewers: A python script for importing solutions to blender and C code for rendering an interactive 3-D visualization of a solution.
+* utils: A python script for importing solutions to blender, C code for rendering an interactive 3-D visualization of a solution, and a tcl script for creating a puzzle file.